Cleantech Programs and Advisory

 Electrification and powertrain programs are complex by nature.

-Successful U.S. entry for offshore e-mobility startup and battery suppliers
+Supported U.S. market entry and commercialization for offshore e-mobility startups and battery suppliers

-$100M+ in supplier co-investment for client’s cleantech product MFG
+Enabled $100M+ in supplier co-investment supporting client cleantech product manufacturing scale-up

 “Engaging YUNEV is like bringing on a seasoned fractional CTO, CPO, and CCO with judgment and insights that help us make better informed decisions with greater confidence.
 Leveraging their deep product and market expertise is a game-changer.”